fiatcrush/twitter-bot/README.md

 ## What is Twitter-bot

-This simple TWITTER @bot keeps the conversation alive by performing 2 simple functions.
+This simple Twitter bot keeps the conversation alive by performing 2 simple functions.
 It replies to new followers to engage them in conversation AND it retweets relevant industry specific topics.
-It uses **node.js & **npm-twit.
+It uses **node.js** & **npm-twit**.

 ## Requirements